NITRO has

 - Programme Evaluation

-Some past projects relevant to these 6 areas, that our team embarked on, are linked below.
+Some past projects relevant to these 6 areas that our team embarked on are linked below.

-Clinical
+Clinical Practice

 Aim: To break new ground on nursing care delivered to patients and their loved ones

-Informatics / AI
+Informatics / Artificial Intelligence (AI)

 Nursing Management / Leadership

-Aim: To unlock new knowledge in management sciences to meet the needs of an evolving nursing profession and a multi-generational workforce
+Aim: To unlock new knowledge in management sciences to meet the needs of an evolving nursing profession and a multi-generational workforce.

 Education

-Aim: To critically examine and develop new pedagogies and tools to better equip and meet the needs of learners affected by nurses
+Aim: To critically examine and develop new pedagogies and tools to better equip and meet the needs of learners affected by nurses.

 Innovation / Value-based Care

-Aim: To examine the feasibility, acceptability and effectiveness of new tools and care transformations before their scale-up into general clinical practice
+Aim: To examine the feasibility, acceptability and effectiveness of new tools and care transformations before their scale-up into general clinical practice.

 Relevant projects: